Beclomethasone (By breathing)

 Warnings While Using This Medicine:

 - Tell your doctor if you are pregnant or breastfeeding, or if you have cataracts, glaucoma, or osteoporosis.
+Tell your doctor if you have any immune system problems or infections, including herpes simplex in your eye or tuberculosis.
+Tell your doctor right away if you are exposed to measles or chickenpox.

 - This medicine may cause the following problems: